henry2004y/Vlasiator.jl/docs/src/manual.md

 Plots is a collection of plotting libraries with a uniform frontend, but it lacks detailed supports and consistent APIs.
 Makie, a native Julia plotting library, is also supported via [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl).
 Without generating an system image from [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), it would take ~40s for the first plot on Julia 1.8.
 However, Makie has made nice progress in layouts, widgets, docs, and all the tiny things, which makes it a strong candidate for the de facto plotting library in the future.

-More examples of customized plots can be found in the [repo](https://github.com/henry2004y/Vlasiator.jl/tree/master/src/examples).
+More [examples]((https://github.com/henry2004y/Vlasiator.jl/tree/master/examples) of customized plots can be found in the repository.

 ### PyPlot Backend